 - Warmth around the area of the bursa

 - Decreased motion of the nearby joint

-- Decreased function of the nearby limb
+- Decreased movement or strength of the nearby limb

-- Use proper safety equipment at work.
+- Use proper safety equipment at work

 Family Doctor—American Academy of Family Physicians http://familydoctor.org

 Canadian Orthopaedic Foundation http://www.canorth.org

 Bursitis.
 The Ohio State University Wexner Medical Center website.
 Available at: http://wexnermedical.osu.edu/patient-care/healthcare-services/arthritis-rheumatology/bursitis.
 Accessed January 29, 2021.

 Bursitis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: https://www.niams.nih.gov/health-topics/bursitis.
 Accessed January 29, 2021.

 Elbow (olecranon) bursitis.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00028.
 Accessed January 29, 2021.